Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 - A 3.0L V6 for those who need a bit more muscle

-Plus, the Hybrid version was still going strong, combining outstanding fuel economy with adequate power.
+Plus, the Hybrid version was still going strong, combining exceptional fuel economy with sufficient power.

 Safety?
-First-rate, with advanced airbags and stability control that helped it score high marks in crash tests.
+First-rate, with sophisticated airbags and stability control that helped it score high marks in crash tests.

 And let’s talk trims – from the base model with all the essentials to the luxurious Premier trim with leather seats and an advanced infotainment system.
 Something for everyone!